 How would a continuously warming world affect people?
 Set in the future, “Jeremiah at ang Bayan ng Gomorrah” imagines the struggle of a community in search for clean water to drink.

 Produced by Bradley Jason Pantajo, Jan Arthur Miro Embog, Jan Roland Figura, Jan Ronald Figura, Lito Elabra, Abegail Esquierda, Alliah Jhoy Ignacio, Sybannah Mauhay, Sophia Marie Malasan, Regin De Guzman, and Marc Christian Lacson of Vision in Perspective Productions from Region IV-A (Calabarzon).

-Winner: Best Musical Scoring, Best Production Design, Best Performance (Jan Arthur Miro Embog), and Audience Choice Award.
+Awards: Best Musical Scoring, Best Production Design, Best Performance (Jan Arthur Miro Embog), and Audience Choice Award.

 How can climate change risks and impacts put a strain on relationships?
 “Drawings” tells the story of siblings Louie and Louise and extreme events that changed their lives.

 Produced by Clarice Chua, Joaquin Clio Gonzales, Juliana Chloe Gonzales, Samantha Rose Ricasata, and Cameron Eicka Ann Tan of Big Ship Productions from the National Capital Region (NCR).